lokalise/node-service-template/README.md

 npm run start:dev
 ```

+### OpenAPI specification

+You can access OpenAPI specification of your application, while it is running, by opening [SwaggerUI](http://localhost:3000/documentation)

 ### Create jwt for dev usage

 By default, all calls to the `node-template` app will require a valid JWT token.